 Preeclampsia and C-Section Delivery

 Preeclampsia is a maternal health condition occurring during pregnancy that is characterized by high blood pressure and protein in the urine.
-Preeclampsia is generally classified as being mild, moderate or severe.
+Preeclampsia can be classified as being mild, moderate, or severe.
 In many cases, a mother with mild preeclampsia can rapidly progress to a more severe form.
 When preeclampsia is undiagnosed or untreated, there are significant risks to the baby.
 Preeclampsia causes blood vessel problems in the placenta, which can cause a decrease in the flow of oxygen-rich blood from the placenta to the baby.

 A physician caring for a mother with preeclampsia must conduct thorough maternal evaluations to continually assess the extent of the disease.
 In addition, the physician must initiate a regimen of fetal surveillance to determine what effects the preeclampsia may be having on the baby.
 Due to the extreme risks associated with even mild to moderate preeclampsia, many physicians deliver the baby prior to term.
 Preeclampsia can sometimes occur (or “show up”) during labor and delivery.
 Thus, it is crucial that physicians closely and skillfully watch the fetal heart monitor so that the baby can be quickly delivered by emergency C-section at the first signs of oxygen deprivation and fetal distress.
 Physicians must also pay close attention to the mother’s blood pressure during labor and delivery, especially if she has risk factors for preeclampsia.